 - In a saucepan over medium heat, add milk, chicken broth, and salt.
 Bring to a boil, then slowly whisk in the grits and minced garlic.

-- Reduce heat to medium-low and cook for 20 minutes, whisking frequently.
+- Reduce heat to medium-low, cover, and cook for about 20 minutes, whisking frequently.
 If grits begin to stick to pan, reduce heat.
 Grits should be creamy and tender when cooked through.

 - Remove from heat and add pepper and butter.
 Stir to combine.
 Cover and set aside.

 - Season shrimp with cajun seasoning and toss to evenly coat.